JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. Navigate to the **Overview and Benefits** slide.

-1. In the Copilot pane, enter the prompt *Edit the text on the Overview and Benefits slide to make it more conversational.*
+1. In the Copilot pane, enter the following prompt:

+    +++Edit the text on the Overview and Benefits slide to make it more conversational.+++

 1. Review the suggestions provided by Copilot, then cut and paste it onto the slide, and make any necessary adjustments.